Schoharie County is named for a Mohawk word meaning “floating driftwood”.

 Contractor: John Cornelius of Albany

 Description: The building faces west and is a three story blue colored limestone structure.
-The building is on the north side of the complex.
+The building is located on landscaped grounds in the center of Schohaire on the north side of the complex.
 The building has a small white colored portico with pediment at the first story entrance.
 Above the entrance is an oval window.
-A protruding cornice follows the roofline.
+A protruding cornice follows the roof line.
 On the front corners are small towers.
 On the building center rises a large square tower with mansard roof.
 On the east and south sides are newer additions.

 E – Albany County